Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Type: Ninjutsu, Rank C
  - Chakra: 10 + X
  - Speed: 10 + X
- - Upkeep: X/2
+ - Upkeep: X
  - Area: X * 5
  - Seal Speed: 12
  - Requires: Deployed X Swarm Size

-Effects:  You create a cloud of Kikaichuu that can be used to do one of several things.
+Effects:  You create a cloud of Kikaichuu that turn into, essentially, an Environmental effect, that can be used to do one of several things.
 You pick one from the list below when you first use this jutsu, and can switch between them as a Speed 4 + X action without repaying the cost, so long as the Upkeep is maintained.

-The Swarm used for this technique can not be used for other things (drain, defending, creating clones) until the technique is dismissed.
+The Swarm used for this technique can not be used for other things (drain, guard, creating clones) until the technique is dismissed, and can not be targetted or attacked, nor do they take damage from area of effect attacks.
 You are immune to the penalties of this technique, but can benefit from its effects (when using Disrupt Chakra Sensors, namely), and can specify (Chakra Control Ranks)/5 additional people to be immune to Bug Jamming's effects (chosen based on who is in the affected area at any given time).

  - *Disrupt Chakra Sensors* - While maintaining the field, you take no penalty for the upkeep of your Kikaichuu (or this technique) when someone tries to sense or spot you, and instead have a bonus to of X*2 to disguise and/or hide yourself from Scanning or Searching attempts.
 Chakra Sensors are not able to sense or identify anyone within the field based on their chakra signatures.
  - *Obstruct Vision* - By constantly keeping in motion and following a synchronized pattern, the beetles can obstruct anyone’s vision who is within the field.
 While not an actual hindrance to movement, they impose a -X Visibility Penalty to anyone inside of it, or anyone attacking into the field, for as long as it’s maintained.
 If this technique has its visibility penalty reduced by other jutsu (such as by the E-rank Fuuton, Cleansing Winds) then it regains 1 point of its penalty every 5 IC that pass, so long as you maintain its Upkeep.
 On the other hand, effects which remove it entirely (such as the A-rank Fuuton, The North Wind) will, indeed, remove it (and end the Upkeep automatically).